Gerard Hoet (Zaltbomel 1648 - The Hague 1733)

 Note:

-Made around 1705, this work belongs to a series of Old Testament illustrations made by Hoet for François Halma’s Bible.
+The drawing, produced around 1705, belongs to a series of Old Testament illustrations made by Gerard Hoet for François Halma’s Bible.
 The Bible was first published in five languages in Amsterdam in 1709, with a selection of drawings by Hoet engraved by Joseph Mulder.
 However, the entire collection of engravings after Hoet’s designs was only published in 1728 in the Hague by Pieter de Hondt, complete with further additions by Arnold Houbraken and Bernard Picart.
-The three-volume project, 'Taferelen der voornaamste geschiedenissen van het Oude en Nieuwe Testament' or 'Figures de la Bible', was compiled by Jacques Saurin.
-The present drawing is engraved in reverse on page 28 of volume I.
+The three-volume project, Taferelen der voornaamste geschiedenissen van het Oude en Nieuwe Testament or Figures de la Bible, was compiled by Jacques Saurin.
+The present drawing is engraved on page 28 of volume I.

 Please contact us for a full catalogue entry.